-Section Required Information Notes Applicant Details Applicant ID Proposal ID Number: Email Personal Email: Type of Applicant IndividualGroup of individualsOrganisation Project Team Members NameOrganisation namePosition in organisationEmail address Please complete this section only If you are applying as a group or organisation Only for project team member (s).
+Section Required Information Notes Applicant Details Applicant ID Proposal ID Number: Email Personal Email: Type of Applicant IndividualGroup of individualsOrganisation Project Team Members Name Organisation name Position in organisation Email address Please complete this section only If you are applying as a group or organisation Only for project team member (s).
 Lead Organisation Name of Organisation Name of Work Unit Address Website Position (of lead applicant) Please complete this section only if the organisation applies for a grant and if the lead applicant works in the organisation.
-Collaborating Organisation Name of collaborating OrganisationRole of collaborating Organisation Please complete this section only if the lead applicant, project team members or lead organisation collaborate with other organisation(s) in the delivery of the proposed project.
-Australian Organisation Name of Australian OrganisationRole of Australian organisation Only applicable for a project involving an Australian organisation Project Summary Project Budget AGS GrantThird-party contributionAGS Matching funds The amounts here should be summaries of the amounts listed in the budget information.
+Collaborating Organisation Name of collaborating OrganisationRole of collaborating Organisation Please complete this section only if the lead applicant, project team members or lead organisation collaborate with other organisation(s) in the de- livery of the proposed project.
+Australian Organisation Name of Australian OrganisationRole of Australian organisation Only applicable for a project involving an Australian organisation Project Summary Project Budget AGS Grant Third-party contribution AGS Matching funds The amounts here should be summaries of the amounts listed in the budget information.
 Project Dates Start dateEnd date The end date should not be more than one year after the start date.

-Project Description

-- Objectives

-- Rationale

-- Project summary

-- Activities

-- Schedule of activities

-- Project location

-The project objectives should indicate the intention of the project.
+Project Description Objectives Rationale Project summary Activities Schedule of activities Project location The project objectives should indicate the intention of the project.
 Outcomes should indicate the change in knowledge, skills, behaviour or state that will occur if the project is successful.
 Project rationale should answer; Why is the proposed project important?
 What problem or need exists that the project will address?
 Project Summary should explain what will be done in the project including the strategy for ensuring the objectives and outcomes are achieved.
 Project activities should consist of main activities that will take place in the proposed project.
 Please note that the activities described should correspond to the list of activities in the schedule and budget.
 The list of activities in the project description should correspond to the list of activities in the schedule and budget.
 Schedule of activities could be the date of an event, or the start or completion date of an activity.

-Project Beneficiaries

-- Direct beneficiaries

-- Indirect beneficiaries

-- Marginalised Groups

-- Geographic Focus Areas

-Direct beneficiaries could be intermediaries; indirect beneficiaries could be those who receive a service of intermediaries.

-For example, the project trains health workers (direct beneficiaries) who provide services in pre-natal health clinics serving women (indirect beneficiaries)
+Project Beneficiaries Direct beneficiaries Indirect beneficiaries Marginalised Groups Geographic Focus Areas Direct beneficiaries could be intermediaries; indirect beneficiaries could be those who receive a service of intermediaries.
+For example, the project trains health workers (direct beneficiaries) who provide services in pre-natal health clinics serving women (indi- rect beneficiaries)

-Priority Development Area · Economic institutions and infrastructure • Human development Inclusive society through effective governance Objectives of grant project Project Objectives and Objective should indicate the Expected outcomes of Outcomes intention of the project.
-Outproject comes should indicate the change in knowledge, skills, behaviour or state that will occur if the project is successful.
+Priority Development Area Economic institutions and infrastructure Human development Inclusive society through effective governance Project Objectives and Outcomes Objectives of grant project Expected outcomes of project Objective should indicate the intention of the project.
+Outcomes should indicate the change in knowledge, skills, behaviour or state that will occur if the project is successful.
 Outcomes here should be tied to one or more of AAI's five end-of-program outcomes.
 For example, Objective: To deliver a 5-day in-service training course to 100 teachers in in NTB.
-Outcome: Improved knowledge among 100 teachers in NTB about the new curriculum and effective classroom practices. • Linkages between Indone-Sustainable Linkages sian and Australian organisations that will continue after project • Use of Australia's capabilities and credentials that will continue after project Expected Result • Delivery of goods and ser-Type of Change vices to project participants (direct beneficiaries). • Change in knowledge, attitudes, skills, capacity or aspirations of the direct beneficiaries. • Change in behaviour, practices or performance of the direct beneficiaries of the project. • Change in access, conditions or state of the indirect beneficiaries of the project, i.e., those who receive services from the direct beneficiaries of the project.
+Outcome: Improved knowledge among 100 teachers in NTB about the new curriculum and effective classroom practices.
+Sustainable Linkages Linkages between Indonesian and Australian organisations that will continue after project Use of Australia's capabilities and credentials that will continue after project Expected Result Type of Change Delivery of goods and services to project participants (direct beneficiaries).
+Change in knowledge, attitudes, skills, capacity or aspirations of the direct beneficiaries.
+Change in behaviour, practices or performance of the direct beneficiaries of the project.
+Change in access, conditions or state of the indirect beneficiaries of the project, i.e., those who receive services from the direct beneficiaries.